Waikato/weka-wiki/docs/downloading_weka.md

 # Snapshots

-Every night, a snapshot of the Subversion repository with the Weka source code is taken, compiled, and put together in ZIP files.
+Every night, a snapshot of the [Git](git.md) repository with the Weka source code is taken, compiled, and put together in ZIP files.
 This happens for both the development branch of the software and the stable branch.
 Those who want the latest bug fixes before the next official release is made can download these [snapshots](https://www.cs.waikato.ac.nz/~ml/weka/snapshots/weka_snapshots.html).